Bliksempie/fractured-world/chronicles/002-the-necromyce-infection.md

         - confirmed
     source-id: lore-infection-character-confirmed
 -->
-The **Necromyce infection** marked the end of the Old World—an unstoppable fungal plague that rose from the earth, warping and decaying all organic life it touched.
-It did not burn or bleed.
-It bloomed.
+The **Necromyce infection** marked the end of the Old World.
+An unstoppable fungal plague that rose from the earth, warping and decaying all organic life it touched.
+It did not burn or bleed... it bloomed.
 <!-- /show-if -->

-## First Recorded

 <!-- show-if
     discovery: day-zero-origin
     state: undiscovered
-    confidence: 61
+    confidence: 50
     unlocks: []
     tags:
         - origin